cloyne/docker-blog/README.md

     cp PATH_TO_DOCKER-WORDPRESS/docker-wordpress/wordpress/wp-content/themes/twentythirteen/* themes/cloyne -Rf

-and then go through git diff to restore the cloyne-specific changes, which are in
+and then go through with `git add -p` to skim the changes and add the ones in files Cloyne hasn't changed.
+The files with Cloyne-specific changes are `footer.php`, `functions.php`, `header.php`, and `style.css`.

 WordPress
 ---------